nirus/ngHTMLed/README.md

 ### Issue's tracking and questionaire

-Please feel free to log the issueson github or ask a stackoverflow question and [mail](mailto:nirus@live.in) the link to me.
+Please feel free to log the issues on github or ask a stackoverflow question and [mail](mailto:nirus@live.in) the link to me.

 ## To run the sample app